olgaliak/active-learning-detect/audio/README.md

 ### Enabling GPU Device

 Installing CUDA drivers for Ubuntu 16.04 for NVidia Tesla K80.
-If you have a different GPU / OS please go to official website and found your driver.
+If you have a different GPU / OS please go to [official website](https://developer.download.nvidia.com/compute/cuda/repos/ubuntu1710/x86_64/) and found your driver.

-To install NVidia drivers
+To install NVIDIA drivers

 ```
 # From NVIDIA website